European Commission

 Grant in 2018

-Green City Solutions GmbH, founded in 2014 and based in Berlin, Germany, focuses on addressing air pollution through innovative waste management solutions.
-The company has developed the “CityTree,” a product that features a specially designed, vertically installed moss culture combined with Internet-of-Things (IoT) technology.
-This unique system targets particulate matter, nitrogen dioxide, and ozone, improving air quality by utilizing specific plants that purify the air while also providing cooling and humidification.
-The CityTree is equipped with sensors that gather environmental and climatic data, allowing for the regulation and optimization of plant performance.
-Additionally, the collected data contributes to enhancing the understanding of environmental conditions in urban areas.
+Green City Solutions GmbH, founded in 2014 and headquartered in Berlin, Germany, specializes in innovative waste management solutions aimed at combating air pollution.
+The company has developed a unique product called the "CityTree," which employs a specially designed, vertically installed moss culture to absorb particulate matter, nitrogen dioxide, and ozone.
+This system not only purifies the air but also enhances environmental conditions through cooling and humidification.
+Integrated with Internet-of-Things (IoT) technology, the CityTree features sensors that gather environmental and climatic data to monitor and optimize the health and performance of the plants.
+This data can further contribute to a more comprehensive understanding of environmental conditions, addressing the pressing issue of air quality in urban areas.

 ThrustMe